shuklaayush/badger-sett-1.5/docs/BaseStrategy.md

 Internal logic for partial withdrawals.
 Should exit positions as efficiently as possible.
-     Should idally use idle want in the strategy before attempting to exit strategy positions.
+     Should ideally use idle want in the strategy before attempting to exit strategy positions.

 ### `harvest() → struct BaseStrategy.TokenAmount[] harvested` (external)